Did the COVID-19 pandemic have a particular impact on people living with Obsessive Compulsive Disorder (OCD)?

 OCD has two sides: the obsessive side, or unwanted and distressing thoughts, and the compulsive side, which involves repeating mental or physical acts or rituals.
 People are aware these compulsions aren't normal, but find it very difficult or anxiety-inducing to resist them.

-Professor Fearon explores how the coronavirus pandemic is creating a complex situation for people living with OCD.
-For example, on one hand, everyone's increased focus on cleanliness and handwashing may make the world feel a little safer and more normalised for the person if their OCD relates to germs and handwashing.
-At the same time, fear of germs or passing an infection on to others could make a person feel more worried or isolated from friends, family and the world around them.
+Professor Fearon explores how the coronavirus pandemic created a complex situation for people living with OCD.
+For example, on one hand, everyone's increased focus on cleanliness and handwashing may have made the world feel a little safer and more normalised for the person if their OCD relates to germs and handwashing.
+At the same time, fear of germs or passing an infection on to others may have made a person feel more worried or isolated from friends, family and the world around them.
 Equally, the fact that everyone is being encouraged to follow hygiene guidelines more closely and actively can make it harder for people living with OCD to reduce problematic behaviours.